Design-Install Photos - Prune/Lace/Shape/Groom Photos - Grafting Photos

 Photo 59

-Newly installed courtyard.
-Collaborative design of Property Owner, Nathan Smith, and Scott Jones(that's me).
-Planted with Acacia podalyriifolia at right(my recommend), Pittosporum undulatum(pre-existing) hedge in back, Sedum 'Angeline' with Aeonium 'Cylcops' and Aeonium 'Kiwi' at right(change of my recommend), Lomandra at mid-right, Euphorbia characias ssp. wulfenii at mid-right, Phlebodium pseudoaureum blue dwarf fern(my recommend) below-front of Pittosporum hedge, Blue Fescue amongst the fern and the Euphorbia, Vitex trifoliata 'purpurea' back center with Sedum 'Blue Spruce' amongst them, and Echevaria 'After Glow' at left with one Lomandra in their midst.
+Design mainly by Nathan Smith in collaboration with the property owner, with my recommend-add-ons with a few of the plants used.
+Lawn is Carex praegracilis planted 6" apart on diagonal arrangement.
+Irrigation for lawn is underground copper-shield-emitter dripline(to repel root intrusion into emitters) by Rainbird made with factory installed emitters at 12" intervals on the lines.
+The other areas are irrigated with dripline with emitters at 18" intervals about 18" between the lines.
+The other planted plants are an Acacia podalyriifolia tree(my recommend) by the house(blooms yellow flowers in winter), Pittosporum undulatum(pre-existing) hedge, Sedum 'Angeline' with Aeonium 'Cylcops' and Aeonium 'Kiwi' (change of my recommend), Lomandra longifolia 'breeze', Euphorbia characias ssp. wulfenii, Phlebodium pseudoaureum blue dwarf fern(my recommend) below-front of Pittosporum hedge, Blue Fescue amongst the fern and the Euphorbia, Vitex trifoliata 'purpurea' with Sedum 'Blue Spruce' amongst them, and Echevaria 'After Glow' with one Lomandra in their midst.
 Blue decomposed granite patio in middle and 'Storm Mountain' flagstone both from Southwest Boulder.
 Steel border edging from Ewing Irrigation.
-Carex praegracilis lawn planted from 2" plugs at 6" square spacing.
+Trees in front are Acacia stenophylla.
 Point Loma, 2013.
+Next two photos are one year later, 2014.

 Photo 60